Secure £45 in free bets with Betfair for Glorious Goodwood

 Secure your free bets from Betfair to place on the 2023 Glorious Goodwood festival below.

-Betfair will credit your account with a £45 free bet.
-This will be issued to your account within one hour of your qualifying wager being settled.
+Regardless of the result of your qualifying wager, Betfair will credit your account with a £45 free bet.
+You can expect the free bet to be issued to your account shortly after your qualifying wager is settled.

-With this £45 Betfair free bet bonus, you have the ideal opportunity to get up and running with one of the country's favourite online sports betting platforms.
-To register with Betfair and claim £45 for free ahead of Glorious Goodwood day two, click here.
+This Betfair sign-up offer gives new users the perfect opportunity to get started with one of the UK’s leading online sports betting platforms ahead of day three at Glorious Goodwood.

+To register with Betfair and claim your £45 free bet for day three, click here.

 Claiming your £45 free bet at Betfair is both simple and secure.
 If you need any guidance with this process, just follow these steps: